arturonline/docs/golang/9_pointers.md

 }
 ```

 In this program the zero function will not modify the original x variable in the main function.
 But what if we wanted to?
-One way to do this is to use a special data type known as a pointer:
+One way to do this is to use pointers:

 ```go
 func zero(xPtr *int) {